roytang/blog/content/posts/2005/03/my-first-nigerian-spam.md

 ][1]

-Edit: Okay, it&'s the first one that I actually received in my inbox.
-I don&'t actually know if Yahoo or Gmail&'s filters killed one before i saw it.
+Edit: Okay, it's the first one that I actually received in my inbox.
+I don't actually know if Yahoo or Gmail's filters killed one before i saw it.

  [1]: http://roytang.net/files/nigerian_spam.jpg